Todd Bouman - He still has a strong arm and is a decent option to be a team's backup.

 David Boston - Had a good camp with Tampa Bay and could fill a team's No. 3 role.

-Johnnie Morton - Could still fill a role as a team's No. 3 receiver but could be retired.
+Johnnie Morton - Could still fill a role as a team's No. 3 receiver.

 Ricky Proehl - He still wants to play a few more years and brings an excellent veteran presence with him.
 He could fill a No. 3 or No. 4 role.